Our woven blankets are crafted from 100% cotton yarn for a soft, warm, and luxurious feel.

 We have two options for creating your blanket design:

 - If the design is based on a photograph or the intended outcome is meant to look like a photo, use the Photo option.

-- If the design is not based on a photograph, use the Graphics option.
+- Use the Graphics option if the design is not based on a photograph.

 We recommend creating product previews of your finished woven blanket with your original artwork to help set expectations for your customers.
-To accomplish the effect of a woven blanket preview, we encourage you to reduce the saturation of the reds and greens on your product preview image and reduce the artwork's resolution down to 12 dpi before any manipulation of the artwork.
+To accomplish the effect of a woven blanket preview, we encourage you to reduce the saturation of the reds and greens on your product preview image and reduce the artwork's resolution to 12 dpi before manipulating the artwork.